peterchappy/digital-garden/programming/architecture/core-packages.md

-Notes on what a core/common package used across multiple projects inside a monorepo could look like.
+Notes on what a core/common package used across multiple projects inside a FE monorepo could look like.

 #### Core
 - lives in own package